lucasreljic/Professor-Puddles-App/README.md

-# Professor Puddles
+# Professor Puddles Python
-1st place winners for Hack the 6ix 2023.
+Back-End for the Professor Puddles app.